Are DJ Lessons Worth Paying For?

 Once you have invested in some quality equipment, you need to set it up correctly.
 You might want to custom-create your DJ table-top or simply need some pointers to get the calibration correct.
 Either way, DJ courses can help you get going fast.

-How To Use
+How To Use It

-There are a lot of technical skills involved in DJing as well as artistic creativity.
-You’ll develop your ability to DJ through practice, practice, practice, but DJ lessons can help you learn the basics of simple techniques such as:
+There are a lot of technical skills involved in DJ-ing as well as artistic creativity.
+You’ll develop your ability to DJ through practice, practice, practice.
+But DJ lessons can help you learn the basics of simple techniques, such as:

-• Cueing
+- Cueing

-• Pitching
+- Pitching

-• Delay effects
+- Delay effects

-• Scratching basics
+- Scratching basics

-• Mixing
+- Mixing

-• Sampling
+- Sampling

-• Programming
+- Programming

-• Set structure
+- Set structure

-• Recording
+- Recording

-• Producing
+- Producing

-• Beat mixing
+- Beat mixing

 Musical Theory

-This part of DJ training might not be for everyone, but for many aspiring artists, a basic (or even advanced) course in musical theory can be invaluable for a blossoming musical career.
-There are a wide variety of sub-topics under the branch of music that DJs should be across.
-This can include any of the following:
+This part of DJ training might not be for everyone, but for many aspiring artists a basic (or even advanced) course in musical theory can be invaluable for a blossoming musical career and even for knowing how to self-learn to DJ.
+There are a wide variety of sub-topics under the branch of music that DJs should be across.;The greater your grasp on musical theory, the stronger your music making and DJ-ing foundation will be.

-• Understanding beats per minute
+- Understanding beats per minute

-• Comprehending bars and sections
+- Comprehending bars and sections

-• Understanding set structure
+- Understanding set structure

-• Developing digital mixing skills
+- Developing digital mixing skills

-Introduction to the Industry
+Introduction to the the DJ-ing Industry

-As far as an introduction to the musical, radio/broadcasting, and DJing industry is concerned, many DJs wouldn’t spend money on a specific course.
+As far as an introduction to the musical, radio/broadcasting, and DJ-ing industry is concerned, many DJs wouldn’t spend money on a specific course.
 While it’s up to you whether you want to pay for a course that includes these topics, there’s a lot of information out there to help you develop an understanding of the general industry and help you navigate your way through it.

 Marketing and Promotion

-Similar to gaining an understanding of the actual industry, marketing and promoting yourself may not be a ‘hard skill’ of DJing but it’s certainly very important.
+Similar to gaining an understanding of the actual industry, marketing and promoting yourself may not be a ‘hard skill’ of DJ-ing but it’s certainly very important.
 There are a lot of parts to this side of the business including:

-• Working with DJ agencies
+- Working with DJ agencies

-• Scoring gig bookings
+- Scoring gig bookings

-• Social media and other online promotion
+- Social media and other online promotion

-• Event promotion and venue partnerships
+- Event promotion and venue partnerships

-• Vetting proposals and sponsorships
+- Vetting proposals and sponsorships

 Many DJs might find they have a natural knack for the music themselves, whilst they are lacking skills, experience, confidence, or all three when it comes to marketing.
-Nonetheless getting your name out there is essential for building a successful career.
+Nevertheless, getting your name out there is essential for building a successful career.

 Are DJ Lessons A Waste of Money?

 Let’s not beat around the bush on this: There are PLENTY of courses and lessons that are advertised for new DJs that are a waste of time and money at best and an absolute scam at worst.
+Ultimately, you need to separate the phoney DJ-ing courses from the quality ones.

 Like trainees in all industries, DJs should be careful when looking around for available courses and tutorials.
 Even some of the examples we bring in this article may not be suitable for everyone.
 There are a lot of factors to consider like where you live, your current level of skill and experience, and your training budget.
 The important rules to remember are:

-• Don’t overpay – courses that charge an arm and a leg and promise fast-tracked success are almost always going to leave you disappointed.
+Courses that charge an arm and a leg and promise fast-tracked success are almost always going to leave you disappointed.

 When you’re considering different courses, make sure that you’re going to be taught by a bonafide, experienced DJ, that you’re going to be spending time interacting with and learning how to use actual equipment, and that you’re not being drawn in by fake promises of special certificates or a live gig once you’ve finished the course in question.

-Online vs In-Person
+Online DJ Courses vs In-Person Lessons

 There are plenty of reasons to opt for either an online DJ course or in-person lessons.
-At the end of the day, if you’re signing up for reputable, fairly priced training the choice is up to you and your preferences.
+At the end of the day, if you’re signing up for reputable, fairly-priced training the choice is up to you and your preferences.

 Benefits of Online Courses

-• Accessible from your home or place of work.
+- Accessible from your home or place of work.

-• You can often do it on your own time.
+- You can often do it on your own time.

-• Greater range of choice.
+- Greater range of choice.

-• There’s often an opportunity to connect with DJs from around the country or the world.
+- There’s often an opportunity to connect with DJs from around the country or the world.

 If you’re interested in learning more about what an online DJ course entails or how it’s structured, check them out online, such as this one hosted through Skill Share.